-Shanna Saunders, Director of Planning & Development and staff liaison for the Commission for Arts & Culture, says she’s thrilled to see so many art projects happening in the immediate downtown area.
+Shanna Saunders, Director of Planning & Development and staff liaison for the Commission for Arts & Culture, expressed her excitement about the many art projects that are happening in the immediate downtown area.
 She highlighted how the city has embraced local arts, and praised the many public officials who have supported the NH State Arts Council and public art funding.